Deep-dive on the Next Gen Platform. Join the Webinar!

 Synchronous Deprovisioning

 Heroku applies this workflow to all deprovisionings for add-ons that didn’t request access to the Asynchronous Deprovisioning feature.
-Also, Heroku uses this workflow when the asynchronous workflow isn’t allowed for a particular resource and the X-Async-Deprovision-Allowed
+Also, Heroku uses this workflow when the asynchronous workflow isn’t allowed for a particular resource and the X-Async-Deprovision-Allowed header is set to false.

 Under Synchronous Deprovisioning, your add-on integration receives a deprovisioning request after Heroku stops billing and removes the add-on resource and all other objects attached, including the Partner authorization.
 Your add-on service can’t use the Heroku platform because your access tokens were removed at that point.

 You can use Synchronous Deprovisioning when your provisioning process doesn’t require further access to the Heroku platform.
-Under Synchronous Deprovisioning, you’re not required to mark the add-on resource as deprovisioned
+Under Synchronous Deprovisioning, you’re not required to mark the add-on resource as deprovisioned.

 Under Synchronous Deprovisioning, you must:

-response code.
-This response lets Heroku know that your service has acknowledged the request and no further retries are required from us. - Deprovision any infrastructure or assets that were assigned to the requisite resource.
+• Respond with a 204 No Content status code (preferred) or any other 2xx Successful response code.
+This response lets Heroku know that your service has acknowledged the request and no further retries are required from us.

 Request Parameters

 The request is the same as it is under Asynchronous Deprovisioning.
-The header X-Async-Deprovision-Allowed
+The header X-Async-Deprovision-Allowed is only included for add-ons that requested access to the Asynchronous Deprovisioning feature.

 Response Example